MKL-NET/MKL.NET/README.md

 - The project is well defined with no business logic and could benefit from external input.
 - Cross platform testing is easy and free using Github actions.
 - MKL.NET native packages can just be referenced for needed runtimes at library or application level.

+MKL.NET.Matrix:

-- MKL.NET.Matrix is a performance and memory optimised matrix algebra library.
+- Performance and memory optimised matrix algebra library.
+- Scale and Transpose deferred and unlikely to result in allocations.
+- ArrayPool underlying memory model using IDisposable and Finalizers.
+- Future optimisations likely include bespoke ArrayPool, Pinned Object Heap, and pinning optimisations.